hfboyce/tableau_course/_sources/intro.md

 ### Tableau Applications

+- Pie chart
+- Stacked bars
--
+- Side by side bars
 - Scatter plot
+- line graph
-- Bins - Histograms and density plots
+- Bins - Histograms
-- Calculations - converting to booleans
+- Boxplot
+- Heatmap
 - Dashboards
 - Filtering
 - Tooltips
 - layouts
+- publishing data sources
-- Forecasting
+- Forecasting if time

 #### Exercise

-- Create a map
+- Create a histograph
 - Create a time series
+- Heatmap
 - Add to a dashboard
 - Add filters
 - Add tooltips and change the layout

 ### Lesson 3 - Exploratory Data Visualization, Aesthetics and Trends

 #### Theory

-- Why are EDAs important?
-- How to approach an EDA?
-(Exercise)
-- Conclusion and next steps in an EDA
+- What should you absolutely not do?
+Data Science Ducks
+- Common pitfalls (8-10 examples)
-- Importance of colour, titles etc.
+- A game of Good vs Evil
+- Best practices
+- Storytelling

 ### Tableau Applications

+- Chloropleth map
+- Calculations -> string conversions
+- Calculations - converting to booleans
 - Not every EDA will make it in the Dashboard
 - Joining, unions
 - Titles